 Allow trafficked teen ‘Stephen’ to stay in UK

 We appeal to the Rt Hon.
-Home Secretary to demonstrate just, and human, compassion and empathy by overturning, at appeal on 5th Feb, the Home Office’s original rejection decision on the Asylum and Humanitarian Protection application of ‘Stephen’ (name changed for his protection), the fostered son of a Reverend and his wife.
+Home Secretary to demonstrate just, and human, compassion and empathy by overturning the Home Office’s original rejection decision on the Asylum and Humanitarian Protection application of ‘Stephen’ (name changed for his protection), the fostered son of a Reverend and his wife.

 Why is this important?

 Following the death of his only relative when he was 8 years old, ’Stephen’ was homeless and living on the streets in his native Vietnam where he fell prey at age 10 to a criminal gang who trafficked him to the UK aged 16 to serve as a slave labourer.
 He was rescued by the authorities in Tyneside and placed into foster care.